glashcow/BasicJUCE/README.md

 # BasicJUCE

-Only the actual source files for the most basic audio program.
+-Only the actual source files for the most basic audio program.
 At first commit it was just a volume and frequency control, not using a wavetable.

+-added crappy freqoffset to the left channel (or the right i dunno)